rocketacademy/basics-sl-docs/day07-objects/README.md

 * Card ranks can be visualised as a loop counter, given that they go from 1 (for Aces) to 13 (for Kings).
 Do note that we will want the counter to start from `1` in this case, instead of their usual `0`.
 * Card names should largely be string versions of their ranks.
 There are exceptions, such as Aces, Jacks, Queens and Kings.
 If-else conditions can be set up for these instances, to match their ranks to their names.

-**Question 9:** Demonstrate all of the code below this question using the starter code.
+**Question 9:** Copy all of the code below this question into your starter code home page script.js.
 The `printDeck` function has been edited to show the symbol of the suit, instead of its textual name.
 How will we add the symbol of the suit in the `makeDeck` function, assuming its key is `symbol`?
 Template symbols for copying and pasting: ♥️, ♦️, ♣️, ♠️

-**Answer 9:** A sample solution with just modifications to `makeDeck`:
+**Answer 9:** A sample solution with modifications to `makeDeck`:

 ```
 var makeDeck = function () {